Beyoncé Stars In Tiffany & Co.’s Night Club Inspired Campaign Film - NewsBreak

 Beyonce has worked with Tiffany & Co on a number of occasions

 This isn’t the first time the Houston native has appeared as the face of Tiffany & Co.
 In October 2021, Beyoncé starred in a short film called “Date Night” alongside her hubby Jay-Z, capturing the couple’s loving relationship.
-Their daughter, Blue Ivy, even made a sweet cameo in the fun campaign.View this post on Instagram
+Their daughter, Blue Ivy, even made a sweet cameo in the fun campaign.https://www.instagram.com/p/Cbu15JyLYUw/?utm_source=ig_embed&ig_rid=36c0c21a-0882-4c2b-8608-b0e732bc9b50

 Earlier this year, Beyoncé wore the brand’s most expensive necklace while hosting her hubby’s Oscars afterparty event at L.A.’s swanky Chateau Marmont hotel following the 2022 Academy Awards .
 For the special occasion, the star wore a revamped version of the brand’s legendary “1939 World’s Fair Necklace.”
 The custom piece took two years to make and featured over 175 total carats of diamonds.